 The section to Injidup Point was more exciting paddling, and thankfully we rounded the corner back into the sheltered waters of the bay without mishap.
 It was an epic day of sea kayaking!

 Our final push to Cape Leeuwin started with another pod of stunning dolphins.
 Unfortunately, we weren’t lucky with the wind, and a stiff easterly dealt us headwinds on several sections of this coastline.
 North of Yallingup though, we could get in close to shore in the lee of the high headland.
 It was comfortable paddling, and it’s a stunning coastline.

 Further north we passed Three Bears, one of my favourite breaks, where Rob and I had been surfing on the day we drove down from Perth just days before.
 At Sugarloaf Rock helicopters and boats searched for a lost fisherman.
 It was a sobering reminder of the power of this section of the ocean.

 Finally, we rounded Cape Naturaliste.
 Unfortunately, though, the nearest pick up is east at Bunker Bay.
 The final grind was straight into a powerful headwind.

 This short, close to home trip, was one of the best I’ve done.
 It was such a different way to see this impressive coastline, but more than that, it was a substantial challenge.
 Often, the more you sweat, the higher the reward.

-*A big thanks to Tarky Wall for the transport.
+A big thanks to Tarky Wall for sorting our logistics.